 Jython¶

-To make the switch between CPython and Jython as simple as possible, two
+To make switching between CPython and Jython as simple as possible, two

 abstractions are provided by pygrametl.
 Firstly, JDBCConnectionWrapper

-provides two wrappers for database connections following the Java Database
+provides two connection wrappers for JDBC connections with the same interface as

-program code.
-For more information about database accesses in pygrametl see
+information about database access in pygrametl see Database.
+Secondly,

 multiprocessing

-Note, that while both Jython and CPython are capable of executing the same
+While both Jython and CPython are capable of executing the same language, the

-language, the two platforms are implemented differently, so optimisations
+two platforms are implemented differently, so optimizations suitable for one

-collector with more expensive garbage collection strategies used for the old
+collector that uses a much slower garbage collection strategy for the old

-of memory can reduce the throughput of an ETL flow significantly, something
+to the old generations can reduce the throughput of an ETL flow significantly.

-which can easily occur if values controlling caching such as
+Unfortunately, this can easily occur if the values controlling caching, such as

 Decoupled.batchsize

 , are set too high.
-Similarly, a too low value
+Similarly, if the value for

-transferring data between threads, as smaller batches are used.
-Multiple tools
+between threads increases as smaller batches are used.
+Many tools for profiling

 are bundled with the JDK, while tools such as VisualVM must be installed separately but often provide